 The Royal Society for Public Health in England revealed that 3 of the 4 most popular social media platforms had a net negative effect on the mental well-being of young adults aged 14 to 24.
 Several studies have found that the link depends on how often kids are on social media.
 One U.S. study found that occasional users of social media are almost three times less likely to be depressed than heavy users.
 Another study in Canada found that kids grades 7-12 who used social media more than 2 hours a day are much more likely to rate their mental health as ‘fair’ or ‘poor’ compared with moderate users.

-As we head into Mental Health Awareness Month this May, we talked with Dr. Ruston about the role parents can play to ease the impact of social media on our kids’ mental health.
+We talked with Dr. Ruston about the role parents can play to ease the impact of social media on our kids’ mental health.
 “In the film, it becomes painfully obvious that parents know little about how to handle a child’s depression,” says Dr. Ruston.
 “As a physician, I really didn’t know how to handle it well.”
 She set out to find a solution through extensive research and came up with ways to help families navigate the downside of social media.

 Have short, weekly conversations.
 When Dr. Ruston asked a group of teens how many of them feel comfortable talking to their parents about anything that was impacting them in a negative way emotionally, few hands went up.
 “That’s why I’m a big advocate for short, weekly conversations that are calm for kids to build trust in us and realize there are going to be things that are emotionally challenging that happen on screens and that we are going to want them to come to us,” she says.
 One key thing is to let kids talk out their problems rather than try to solve them yourself.
 “When parents come in and offer solutions, they experience it as us taking away their control.
 So instead, I’ve come to ask my daughter the question ‘what have you thought of as a solution?’ or ‘let me know if I can help problem-solve.”